DovileDo/BearingDegradationStageDetection/README.md

 ## Part 2 - Bearing degradation stage classification

+### Built with

+* Pandas
+* NumPy
+* SciPy
+* Scikit-learn
+* Keras

 ### Prerequisites

 The packages needed to run the project are listed in the requirements.txt file.

-The databases used in the project need to be downloaded and stored in the home directory of the project.
-Download links can be found on the reference website of the dataset.
+The dataset used in the project need to be downloaded from https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#femto, and stored in the data directory.